USV Local Schools

 continuity of instruction and classroom participation.
 Attendance shall be required of all students

-enrolled in the schools during the days and hours that the school is in
+enrolled in the school during the days and hours that the school is in session.

 full-time equivalent student provided the student is enrolled in at least five